Alex Otterlei

 Alex Otterlei (born 17 September 1968) is a multiple award-winning composer who writes evocative and often very filmic music for orchestra, concert band and other ensembles.

 Alongside, Otterlei has created music and sound effects for theatre, short films, video games, roleplaying games and art installations.
 His music appears on various albums.

 Biography

-In the nineties Alex Otterlei pioneered the art of writing soundtracks for roleplaying games, resulting in popular rpg-soundtracks such as “Battlethemes”, “Arthur” and “Where Evil Lurks”.
+In the 1990s Otterlei pioneered the art of writing soundtracks for roleplaying games, resulting in popular rpg-soundtracks such as “Battlethemes”, “Arthur” and “Where Evil Lurks”.

 His Cthulhu-inspired orchestral soundtrack “Horror on the Orient Express” achieved international acclaim.